-Ever wanted to blog your thoughts or are you ready to take your business online?
-WordPress is the biggest Content Management System in the world and with our 11 day plan you can go from zero to hero in a heartbeat.
+Ever wanted to blog or take your business online?
+With our 11 day WordPress plan you can go from novice to (near) expert.
 You don’t need to be a coding genius to build a professional and beautiful looking website.
 Mark the calendar because below is your 11-day plan to learn WordPress for Free.

 Learn WordPress for Free